lhr-solar/Power-Generation-Sunscatter/README.md

    We only need one channel, but the only chips TI offers with one-channel isolation are far more complicated to use.

-6. **Make Battery/Array Connectors Vertical, Not Right-Angle**

-   This is a fairly simple improvement, but it would allow for further compaction of the board by letting us, for example, place low-power systems on the other side of the power connectors.
-It also standardizes the orientation of all of the connectors on the board - the car power and CAN connectors are already vertical.

-   The appropriate part numbers for this would be 1720916 (3-pin) and 1720903 (2-pin).

 ---